-5) To achieve maximum firing rate, set control to "H" (Start).
+5) To achieve maximum firing rate, set control to "High" position(all the way to the left).
 Do not use this setting other than for starting or preheating fresh fuel loads.

 DO NOT OVERFIRE THIS HEATER: Attempts to achieve heat output rates that exceed heater design specifications can result in permanent damage to the heater and chimney.